mendix/widgets-resources/packages-native/safe-area-view/README.md

 # Safe area view widget

-Prevents content being rendered in an unsafe areas like rounded screen corners or a notch.
+Prevents content being rendered in unsafe areas like rounded screen corners or a notch.
 Currently, this widget only supports iOS.

 ## Custom styling